Please utilize the following academic resources during your Lourdes University college experience.

 Academic Advising offers a vast array of services to ensure students academic success.
 Advisors can assist students in developing a personalized educational plan.
 The location of advisement and registration depends upon the student’s academic major.

 Find more information at Academic Advising

-Find more information at the Academic Support Center
+Find more information at the Academic Success Center

 Lourdes University strives to ensure equal access to programs and facilities, provide reasonable and appropriate auxiliary services, and improve the understanding and support of the campus community.